Overview of app management and governance in Teams admin center

 |Applications can be granted permissions to your organization and its data by three methods: an admin consents to the application for all users, a user grants consent to the application, or an admin integrating an application and enabling self-service access or assigning users directly to the application.
 Verify the Graph permissions for apps.
 Verify the permissions that users provided or that the admins delegated.||Azure AD portal||Review permissions granted to applications|

-Allow and block apps
+Allow or block apps

 As an admin, you control access to all types of apps that are used across all context by all your users.
 Teams provides granular controls to configure access for each app and for each user.